Squawk Box

 Squawk Box is an American business news television program that airs from 6 to 9 a.m.
 Eastern time on CNBC.
 The program is co-hosted by Joe Kernen, Becky Quick, and Andrew Ross Sorkin.
 Since debuting in 1995, the show has spawned a number of versions across CNBC's international channels, many of which employ a similar format.
 The program title originates from a term used in investment banks and stock brokerages for a permanent voice circuit or intercom used to communicate stock deals or sales priorities.
-It also may refer to the squawk of a bird, like a peacock, which is the logo of CNBC.
+It also may refer to the squawk of a bird, like a peacock, which is the former logo of CNBC between 1996 and 2025.

 Format

 Dubbed "our pre-game show" by regular co-host Joe Kernen, Squawk Box features early-morning analysis of and breaking news from the international markets, along with considerable banter between the hosts and their guests – original host Mark Haines stressed the need to "inject a little fun" into business news in the early morning.
 Another distinctive and long-running feature of the show has been its use of daily "guest hosts" – figures from the world of business and politics who join the team for much of the broadcast, questioning guests as well as offering their own opinions.

 Regular contributors to the show include Sharon Epperson (NYMEX), Rick Santelli (Chicago), and Steve Liesman.

-The program also features weather forecasts oriented towards business travel; in November 2025, it was announced that these will be provided by AccuWeather meteorologists.
+The program also features weather forecasts oriented towards business travel.
+Formerly provided by NBC News meteorologists, the program shifted to AccuWeather meteorologists after the Versant spin-off in November 2025.